ministryofjustice/fb-publisher/README.md

 To run locally via docker, you'll need to construct the DATABASE_URL correctly, taking care to set the host correctly - this should be the IP of your host machine _as seen from inside the containers_

-# You should add a .env file (git will ignore these files) to store
-# your environment variables.
+You should add a .env file (git will ignore these files) to store your environment variables.
+You can still override them per-command if needed

-# important
+*speak to Al about the AUTH0_ variables!*

 You will need a running Docker daemon, and docker-compose